related-sciences/nxontology/README.md

 Below are a list of references related to ontology-derived measures of similarity.
 Feel free to add any reference that provides useful context and details for algorithms supported by this package.
+Metadata for a reference can be generated like `manubot cite --yml doi:10.1016/j.jbi.2011.03.013`.
+Adding CSL YAML output to `media/bibliography.yaml` will cache the metadata and allow manual edits in case of errors.

 <!--
-# code to generate references (does not include small number of manual edits)
+# code to generate references (uses cached metadata in bibliography.yaml if available)
 manubot cite \
+  --md \
-  --format=markdown \
+  --bibliography=media/bibliography.yaml \
   doi:10.1371/journal.pcbi.1000443 \
   url:https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.1065.1695 \
   doi:10.1186/1471-2105-9-S5-S4 \